aczi0/KasterSite2/exampleSite/content/english/_index.md

   enable: true
   title: The first **no-code** digital operations modeling, planning and scheduling
     tool.
-  content: "**Kaster** unlocks the full potential of your Pharmaceutical Contract
+  content: 'Optimizing the allocation of your production resources in a tight labour
-    Manufacturing Organization production planning capabilities by empowering your planners with tools to model your operations and do their best job right away."
+    market is a critical activity that **Kaster** helps attain faster.
+We empower your production planners with tools to model your operations and do their best job right away. '
   image: images/rtp_monitor2.png
   video:
     enable: false